A Global Translation and Transcreation Initiative

 The Guru Granth Sahib is not being consulted for its potential benefit to humanity, largely due to its inaccessibility.

-Further, there are distortions and willful misrepresentations that have sought to alter and corrupt the Guru’s message over time.
+Further, there are distortions and willful misrepresentations that alter and corrupt the Guru’s message over time.

 Through The Guru Granth Sahib Project, people around the world can build a deeper connection that they couldn’t before.